 How to Stay Focused?

-I have compiled a list of things on how to stay in flow state you need to do if you want to stay focused and in flow state of mind :-
+I have compiled a list of things on how to stay in flow state you need to do if you want to stay focused and in the flow state of mind:

 These challenging circumstances stretch people to grow without completely overbearing them.
 It’s about hitting the sweet spot on the extent of the challenge given to the skills of the technician.
 You don’t want to have tasks too challenging as you will enter the state of anxiety.
 On the other hand, you do not want to have the task too easy or it will become boring.
 So it is hitting the state of flow which runs parallel between these two in the sweet spot.